adamolnar/Final_Project/README.md

 **Database**<br>
 The project uses ElephantSQL as PostgreSQL relational database for storing the data.<br>

-1. Create Pipfile
- In the terminal enter the command ` pip3 freeze > requirements.txt`, and a file with all requirements will be created.

- 2. Setting up Heroku
-    * Go to the Heroku website (https://www.heroku.com/)
-    * Login to Heroku and choose *Create App*
-    * Click *New* and *Create a new app*
-    * Choose a name and select your location
-    * Go to the *Resources* tab
-    * From the Resources list select *Heroku Postgres*
-    * Navigate to the *Deploy* tab
-    * Click on *Connect to Github* and search for your repository
-    * Navigate to the *Settings* tab
-    * Reveal Config Vars and add your Cloudinary, Database URL (from Heroku-Postgres) and Secret key.

-3. Deployment on Heroku
-    * Go to the Deploy tab.
-    * Choose the main branch for deploying and enable automatic deployment
-    * Select manual deploy for building the App

 ### Fork the repository
 For creating a copy of the repository on your account and change it without affecting the original project, use<b>Fork</b> directly from GitHub: